You have no items in your bag

 What Do Dermatologists Recommend for Crepey Skin?

-When it comes to the best product for crepey skin, dermatologists across the country have two recommendations: ALASTIN Restorative Neck Complex for the neck and décolleté, and award-winning TransFORM Body Treatment for areas below the neck!
+When it comes to the best neck firming cream and other crepey skin products, dermatologists across the country have two recommendations: ALASTIN Restorative Neck Complex for the neck and décolleté, and award-winning TransFORM Body Treatment for areas below the neck!

 Anaheim, CA dermatologist, Dr. Kimberly Jerdan recommends ALASTIN Restorative Neck Complex in NewBeauty’s “Ultimate Guide to Better Skin.”
 And she isn’t alone.
 This unique formula is the crepey skin-fix pick of Dr. Heather Downes8 from Illinois.
 Texas-based doctor, Dr. Suneel Chilukuri had this to say about ALASTIN’s Restorative Neck Complex:

-"...ALASTIN's Restorative Neck Complex is both an excellent topical treatment when used on its own as a part of an ongoing skin care routine, and is also appropriate to pair with a variety of neck and décolleté rejuvenating procedures to provide additive benefits."9
+"...ALASTIN's Restorative Neck Complex is both an excellent topical treatment when used on its own as a part of an ongoing skin care routine, and is also appropriate to pair with a variety of neck and décolleté rejuvenating procedures as an anti aging cream to provide additive benefits."9

 We made sure that this was the best product for crepey skin by creating a formula packed with antioxidants and peptides to stimulate your body’s elastin and collagen production.
 And the results are undeniable.